yutaasakura96/personal-portfolio-website-v1/README.md

 - ⚛️ **React.js**: For building the user interface.
 - ⚡ **Next.js**: For server-side rendering and routing.
 - 💨 **Tailwind CSS**: For utility-first styling and responsive design.
+- - 🚀 **Vercel**: For seamless integration with Next.js and for easy deployment.
 - 📧 **Nodemailer**: For handling contact form submissions.
-- 🛎️ **React Toastify**: For CTA button that scrolls to the top portion of home page.
+- 🛎️ **React Toastify**: For CTA button that scrolls up to the top portion of home page by clicking.
-- 🎡 **React Slick**: For a dynamic, responsive slider component.
+- 🎡 **React Slick**: For a dynamic, responsive slider component and inifinite slider.
 - ✍️ **Google Fonts**: Custom fonts including Hind for a clean and consistent typography.
 - 🖼️ **Image Optimization**: Next.js `Image` component for optimized image loading.